ProgrammingInsider/Multi-User-Blog-Platform/UserStrories.md

 4. [ ] As a visitor, I want to read the full blog content so that I can understand the topic.
 5. [ ] As a visitor, I want to view the author's profile so that I can learn more about them.

-# User stories Registered User Journey (Non-Author)
+# User stories for Registered User Journey (Non-Author)

 6. [ ] As a visitor, I want to register using email and password so that I can create an account.
 7. [ ] As a visitor, I want to register or log in so that I can engage more deeply with the platform, like commenting or saving blogs.